qc2nl/qc2/docs/get-started/installation.rst

 In its current version, qc2 is compatible with both `Qiskit Nature <https://qiskit.org/ecosystem/nature/>`_ and `Pennylane <https://pennylane.ai/>`_.
-However, the latter is currently an optional dependency.
+However, the latter is an optional dependency.
 To install Pennylane alongside qc2 and perform all built-in Pennylane-based automatic testings, follow these steps: